CommitPool/CommitPool-monorepo/README.md

 ## Where we ran into challenges

 -   Verifying our contract on the Mumbai block explorer - we were able to verify on Etherscan for a Ropsten test deployment (using the Hard Hat plugin), but couldn't get it to work on the BlockVigil explorer.
--   Mumbai rpc / node rate limiting our ChainLink node - for this hackathon we're running a single ChainLink node as our oracle service, but it kept getting rate limited by the Block Vigil RPC service, even when we were upgraded to the Growth plan.
+-   Mumbai RPC / node rate limiting our Chainlink node - for this hackathon we're running a single Chainlink node as our oracle service, but it kept getting rate limited by the Block Vigil RPC service, even when we were upgraded to the Growth plan.
 -   Getting test ERC20 tokens (e.g. Matic DAI or even TEST) was difficult.
 The supply of TEST tokens in the faucet was low/zero.
 We ended up using LINK for this purpose.

 ## What we want to do next